Nicolas Huysman

-Nicolas Huysman (born 9 February 1968) is a French former professional footballer who played as an attacking midfielder and manager.
+Nicolas Huysman (born 9 February 1968) is a former French professional footballer who played as an attacking midfielder and manager.

 Career

 Huysman started his career with Dunkerque in 1984 and spent six seasons with the club before transferring to Ligue 1 side Metz.
 He went on to play for Caen, Le Havre and Créteil before returning to Dunkerque at the end of his career.
 Huysman was appointed manager of Dunkerque in 2002 and held the position for eight years before being replaced by Ludovic Pollet in March 2010.
 Following the departure of Pollet in February 2012, Huysman was re-appointed as manager.

 Personal life

 Huysman is the father of the French footballer Jérémy Huysman.